Should I Consider an Air Cleaner for my HVAC System?

 Central Air Purifiers – Types

-Air purifiers also referred to as air cleaners – are designed specifically to remove pollutants and allergens from the air in your home using filters.
+Air purifiers also referred to as air cleaners – are designed specifically to remove pollutants and allergens by filtering the air in your home.

 Type 1: Media Air Purifiers

 Also called mechanical air cleaners, these units use filters that not only last longer than standard furnace/air handler filters; but are made thicker and denser in order to better trap smaller particles than a standard filter would.